 - Perform spontaneous breathing trials with sedatives turned off

 - Facilitate early mobility

-- Utilize endotracheal tubes with subglottic secretion drainage ports for patients expected to require greater than 48 or 72 hours of ventilation
+- Utilize endotracheal tubes with subglottic secretion drainage ports for patients expected to require greater than 48 or 72 hours of ventilation3

-- Excellent hand-washing practices before touching the patient or ventilator
+- Excellent hand-washing practices before touching the patient or ventilator1

-- Regular oral hygiene care with an antiseptic solution
+- Regular oral hygiene care with an antiseptic solution1

 - Elevate the head of the bed to a 30 to 45 degree angle.
-Research has found a reduced VAP rate for patients who were in a semi-recumbent position
+Research has found a reduced VAP rate for patients who were in a semi-recumbent position1,3

 Nursing and respiratory therapists have a significant role in the prevention of their patient’s VAP.
 A grouping approach of these best practices and latest recommendations can help you more effectively manage your patients’ risk of developing VAP.

 - The Sentinel Watch.
 How to Prevent Ventilator Associated Pneumonia.
 [Cited May 27, 2013]. https://www.americansentinel.edu/blog/2013/05/27/preventing-ventilator-associated-pneumonia-vap/